das-jishu/algoexpert-data-structures-algorithms/README.md

 You can visit this page and download the latest Python release version: [Install Python](https://www.python.org/downloads/)
 <br/>
-After you complete the download and install, you can run any solution by writing a main providing the required inputs.
+After you complete the download and install, you can run any solution by writing a 'main' section in the file so that the compiler knows the sequence of methods to call when executing the script.

-For example, in case of 'Two number sum' problem:
+For example, in case of '[Two Number Sum](https://github.com/das-jishu/algoexpert-data-structures-algorithms/blob/master/Easy/twoNumberSum.py)' problem:
 ```python
 if __name__=='__main__':
 	print(twoNumberSum([1,3,4,5], 7))